-There is no general requirement to publish information on pay or other details.
+There is no general requirement to publish information on pay or other details save when a position is being advertised in the requisite job portal for the purposes of hiring.
 However, the Ministry of Manpower conducts surveys such as the Labour Market Survey, Labour Cost Survey and Conditions of Employment Survey.
-Employers that are asked to participate have to
+Employers that are asked to participate have to provide their responses as refusal to answer or knowingly providing false information is an offence.